vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 .. opcmd:: reset openvpn interface <interface>

-   Uset this command to reset the OpenVPN process on a specific interface.
+   Use this command to reset the OpenVPN process on a specific interface.